 - Make them nut-free: Replace the 1¼ cups of almond flour with 1 cup of oat flour.
 Note that oat flour is more absorbent, so be sure to spoon and level it to avoid dry muffins.

-- Pumpkin oatmeal muffins: For a fall twist, swap in 2 teaspoons of pumpkin pie spice instead of cinnamon!
-Very similar to my healthy oat flour pumpkin muffins made with!
+- Pumpkin oatmeal muffins: Swap cinnamon for 2 teaspoons pumpkin pie spice.
+Very similar to my healthy oat flour pumpkin muffins - perfect for fall.

 Need to substitute an ingredient?